TEXAS BIOMEDICAL RESEARCH INSTITUTE

 Equal Employment Opportunity Policy

-The employment policy of Texas Biomed is to provide equal employment opportunity for all qualified employees and applicants without regard to race, color, sex, sexual orientation, gender identity, religion, national origin, disability, veteran status, age, marital status, pregnancy, genetic information, or other legally protected status and to ensure affirmative action is taken in fulfillment of this policy.
+The employment policy of the Texas Biomedical Research Institute is to provide equal employment opportunity for all qualified employees and applicants without regard to race, color, sex, sexual orientation, gender identity, religion, national origin, disability, veteran status, age, marital status, pregnancy, genetic information, or other legally protected status and to ensure affirmative action is taken in fulfillment of this policy.
 This obligation shall apply to all employment practices including but not limited to:

 - Treatment during employment